Organization Tips to Make Your Pottery Studio Shine

 • Create a storage space for your stains and glazes so that they’re not out in the open

-• Make sure that, if needed, you have a lot of space around the kiln so that the air around that can circulate
+• Make sure that, if needed, you have a lot of space around the kiln so that the air around it can circulate

 • Make sure that there is enough room for your body away from the kiln so that you don’t get burned